Pessimistic Locking

 Description

-This project provides a simple solution for Pessimistic* Locking that stores record locks in the database and so will work for applications that have the potential of horizontal scalability.
+This project provides a simple solution for Pessimistic* Locking that stores record locks in the database and so will work for applications that have the potential of horizontal scalability and with native mobile client.

 The basic principle is to use the GUID of the object as the key for the lock record entity and apply a uniqueness constraint on the GUID.
 This prevents two locks being created for the same object, even if a second transaction commences before the first is committed.